depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

   **Questions**:

+  _The first two questions are here to highlight the key difference between the WGAN and the original GAN formulation.
+As before, the last question is to make sure you understood the overall picture of what a WGAN is and to get your hands dirty with how they differ from standard GANs in practice._

   1. What happens to the KLD/JSD when the real data and the generator's data lie on low dimensional manifolds?
      <details><summary>Solution</summary>
       <p>